Top 3 Devices for Monitoring and Measuring Brain Activity

-Typically, respondents have to lay motionless in a magnetic core while a superconducting magnet is rotating with high frequency around the body. fMRI then measures the change in magnetization between oxygen-rich and oxygen-poor blood, showing a relative activity of different brain regions.
+Typically, respondents have to lay motionless in a magnetic core while radio frequency bursts are emitted (read more about how the process is carried out here). fMRI then measures the change in magnetization between oxygen-rich and oxygen-poor blood, showing a relative difference across different brain regions.

 While EEG is recording the electrical activity generated by neural firing, MEG captures the magnetic fields generated by neural activity.
 MEG devices are completely stationary (similar to fMRI devices).
 They require the participant to lay or sit almost motionless and keep movements to a minimum.

 MEG measures usually need to take place in a shielded chamber to avoid magnetic fields from the outside to interfere with the data recording.
-The biggest advantage is that MEG combines the high precision in time of the EEG with the high precision in space of the fMRI.
+The biggest advantage is that MEG combines the high temporal resolution similar to EEG, with the high a high spatial resolution.

-If you would like to know more about different technologies that can measure brain activity or you have any other questions regarding biometric research please feel free to contact us.
+If you would like to know more about different technologies that can measure brain activity or you have any other questions regarding human behavior research please feel free to contact us.